Cold Lap in Welding: What It Means and Why It Matters

 Incorrect travel speed can also create the defect, especially if you move too fast or combine low voltage with high wire feed in MIG welding.

-Poor technique control, including excessive weaving or inconsistent torch angle, can further reduce heat penetration and leave a distinct lack of fusion at the weld edge.
-Additionally, controlling heat input is crucial to achieving a strong weld and avoiding cold lap defects.
+Poor technique control, including excessive weaving or inconsistent torch angle, can reduce heat penetration and leave a clear lack of fusion at the weld edge.
+Controlling heat input helps you make a stronger weld and avoid cold lap defects.

 Low Heat Input

-You need to control heat distribution through your welding parameters so the arc delivers enough energy to melt both edges and create full bond.
+You need to control heat distribution through your welding parameters.
+The arc must deliver enough energy to melt both edges and create a full bond.

 Incorrect Travel Speed